mmrobins/slack_dump_analyze/README.md

     iex -S mix analyze

 So far I'm surprised this runs more slowly in Elixir than the equivalent I cooked up in Ruby.
-I think Ruby has a faster JSON parser...
+I think Ruby has a faster JSON parser.
+I tried other JSON parsers than Poison, but it's the only so far I've tried that works.

 ```ruby
 require 'json'